bravo1goingdark/designsight-mvp/README.md

 ## 🚧 Known Limitations

-1. **Export Features**: PDF and JSON export functionality not yet implemented
+1. **Real-time Updates**: No WebSocket implementation for live collaboration (refresh to see others’ changes)
-2. **Real-time Updates**: No WebSocket implementation for live collaboration
+2. **User Authentication**: Role switcher only; no accounts/sessions in MVP
-3. **User Authentication**: Basic role switching without user accounts
+3. **Nested Threads UI**: API supports nested replies via parentId; UI renders a flat list for simplicity
-4. **Image Processing**: Limited to basic resizing and format conversion
+4. **Image Tools**: No zoom/pan or advanced annotation tools in MVP
-5. **AI Accuracy**: Coordinate mapping may not be 100% accurate
+5. **AI Accuracy**: Coordinate mapping may not be 100% accurate; depends on image clarity and model limits

 ## 🔮 Future Enhancements